zhilyaev/werf/docs/pages/configuration/dockerfile_image.md

 dockerfile: Dockerfile
 ```

-To specify some images from one Dockerfile:
+Here is how to specify several images from one Dockerfile:

 ```yaml
 image: backend